engr-mahamud/WeBuild/README.md

 These are the simplest of all the constraints.
 Preparing of comcrete mix-design will involve some trial and error process to finalize; which time-consuming but quite simple procedure.
 And finally the design of structure is quite straight forward; nothing much to say.

-So, let's print some Houses to live in.
+So, let's print some Houses to move in.